A Rural Journey Through The Countryside And Lake Kasumigaura, Savoring The Passage Of Time.

 宿の目の前の広々とした家庭菜園の一部

 A short distance away, you’ll find the preserved historical streets of Koedo SAWARA, where you can immerse yourself in the atmosphere of old Edo (Tokyo’s former name).
-Exploring the area and dropping by cafes make for an enjoyable experience, as you reflect on the history.
+Exploring the area and dropping by cafes makes for an enjoyable experience, as you reflect on the history.

 -Sawara-